jdlafferty/relational/paper/rebuttal/inW9-6k.md

 A multi-layer Abstractor can work well empirically (some of our experiments use a 2-layer Abstractor), however the class of functions captured is not very interpretable.
 On the other hand, composing several 1-layer Abstractors together generates a function class which is interpretable.
 Informally, Result 3 (Lemma B.2 in the supplementary material) states that this class of functions captures higher-order relations.
 The proofs of Lemma B.1 and Lemma B.2 explain how this happens.

 We note that although the class of functions generated by multi-layer abstractors has a less clear interpretation, multi-layer Abstractors may still yield empirical benefits (for example, the Abstractor in the experiments includes 2 layers).
-One possible reason for this is that in a 1-layer Abstractor $a_{i}$ represents information about $R[i,:]$ (i.e., the components of the relation tensor which involve object $i$).
-A multi-layer Abstractor enables $a_i$ to depend on components of the information tensor which don’t necessarily involve $i$.
+One possible reason for this is that in a 1-layer Abstractor $a_{i}$ represents information about $R[i,:]
+$ (i.e., the components of the relation tensor which involve object $i$).
+A multi-layer Abstractor enables $a_i$ to depend on components of the information tensor which don’t necessarily involve $i$, potentially allowing the network to learn more abstract, higher-order relations (i.e., relations among relations).

 > Why is there no evaluation comparing the Abstractor to other proposed relational architectures mentioned in the text?

 This is a fair question.
 Please see the corresponding section in our global response.
 A main innovation of the Abstractor is that it extends relational learning to a class of *generative* models, which can solve relational *sequence-to-sequence* tasks (e.g., sorting).
 Existing relational architectures like CorelNet and PrediNet are purely discriminative.
-For this reason, while an Abstractor could be compared to existing relational architectures on discriminative tasks, we chose to focus our evaluation on what is gained over Transformers on relational sequence-to-sequences tasks.
+For this reason, while an Abstractor could be compared to existing relational architectures on discriminative tasks, we chose to focus our evaluation on what is gained over traditional Transformers on relational sequence-to-sequences tasks.